-- The removal of the carpet beetles can be a bit difficult task to do, especially if you are entirely on your own.
+- The removal of the carpet beetles can be a bit difficult to do, especially if you are entirely on your own.
 These beetles are tough and persistent household pests, and performing the Do it yourself methods are not always effective on the larvae.
 However, after thorough cleaning sprinkling, the boric acid can help.
 You can also spray a mild insecticide on the rugs, carpet, and furniture.

 What can be a cause of carpet beetle infestation?

 - The carpet beetles usually live outdoors.
 However, they lay their eggs on the dark, secluded indoors.
 You might get an infestation, whenever some beetle might lay the eggs in your house.
 This happens more often in your basements and other less often used rooms.
 Most of the carpet beetles can be a result of larvae eating, which leads to hole formation in natural fiber materials such as silk, wool, and leather.
 The larvae are the immature pests, and these have bristle-like hair, which can irritate the skin.
 These larvae on maturation turn into adults, which feed on pollen rather than fiber items.

 - If you are someone who does not mind inhaling small insects or having the insects to be crawling over you while you are watching tv or sleeping, then carpet beetles are not bad.
 The larvae of these beetles eat the natural fiber materials, which include carpets, clothing, and blankets.
 So having an infestation is bad because it gets worse with each passing day if you do not do anything to get rid of it.

 Does vinegar help in the removal of carpet beetles?